 Ching Ching Cheng is an artist, filmmaker, and art educator who is interested in the relationship between identity and space.
 More specifically, she explores how the physical environment is juxtaposed with gender, culture, society, economics and politics.
 She received her MFA from Art Center College of Design and has exhibited at LACMA Rental and Sales Gallery, Chinese American Museum, Craft and Folk Art Museum, 21c Museum, DTLA ArtCenter, and had solo exhibitions in Taiwan and China.
 She has taught lectures and workshops at universities, museums, non-profit organizations, and private art centers.

 Ruoyi Shi is an interdisciplinary artist working with objects, writings, performances, and video installation.
-Inspired by folklore, oral history, mythology, and personal memory, she combines humor and fiction to construct her own poetic narratives.
-Through her practice, Ruoyi plays a world-building game with the figures and creatures she invents and she invites audiences to participate in her alternative reality.
+Inspired by folklore, oral history, mythology, and personal memory, she combines humor and fiction to construct her own poetic narratives and alternative realities.
 While pursuing her BFA in Sculpture from the Central Academy of Fine Art in Beijing (CAFA), she gained deep expertise and knowledge in working with a variety of mediums in art.
 In 2021, she received her MFA in Art from CalArts, where she worked as teaching assistant for the Foundation class and served as a mentor for the Community Arts Partnership program.

 Anais Franco is the creator of studio sachi.
 The two intermingle – creating ideas of looping that manifest into ceramic design objects.
 For Franco, looping, persistence, and cycles are modes of thinking that help piece ideas together.
 As a way of introducing image-making and storytelling, Franco uses motifs and patterns to transform symbols into site specific meaning.
 With her interest in archiving and story telling, Anais likes to bring techniques from lost times, back into the classroom and primarily teaches through different drawing methods.
 She holds a BFA in Art from CalArts.